 The evaluation constitutes a separate agenda item for a physical meeting of the Board or its committee.
-Attendance of all directors is required during such meeting and discussions take place in executive session in the absence of management.
+Discussions take place in executive session in the absence of management.
 A third party may act as facilitator.

 During such meeting, each director is requested to comment on and evaluate the following topics: